With a clinic

 What's worth knowing before you commit.

-• Cost is meaningful but different from the USYou don't pay for sperm itself (illegal in AU).
+• Cost is meaningful but different from the USYou don't pay for sperm itself (illegal in NZ).
 You pay for clinic fees, screening, counselling, and treatment cycles.
-Budget several thousand AUD for the full pathway through a clinic.
+Budget several thousand NZD for the full pathway through a clinic.

-• Wait times in AUSome donors are oversubscribed; waitlists vary.
-Start your inquiry earlier than feels necessary.
+• Wait times in NZ are substantialNZ has a real shortage of clinic donors, current wait times for clinic-recruited sperm donors are often 18–24 months.
+Start your inquiry much earlier than feels necessary.

 • All clinic sperm is frozen, that's by designA mandatory three-month quarantine on all donations means clinic sperm is always frozen-then-thawed, not used fresh.
 This affects success rates marginally; it's the safety standard, not a downside.

 • Identifiability ≠ co-parentingYour child being able to access the donor's identity at 18 doesn't mean the donor has any parental rights or responsibilities.
-Under most AU state laws, the donor is not a legal parent when conception is via clinic insemination.
+Under NZ's Status of Children Act 1969, the donor is not a legal parent when conception is via clinic insemination.

 • Importing donor sperm is highly restrictedYou can't just order a vial from overseas.
-Australian clinics can apply for ″class import arrangements″ with overseas banks (subject to local identifiability rules), but it's a clinic-led process, not a consumer one.
+New Zealand clinics can apply for ″class import arrangements″ with overseas banks (subject to local identifiability rules), but it's a clinic-led process, not a consumer one.
 Ask your clinic before assuming this is an option.